-Using ISC, the hosts can be different operating systems, and the communicating systems do not both have to be CICS.
+You use ISC to support communication between two or more systems in the same host, or to support communication in different hosts.
+ISC uses an SNA access technology such as ACF/SNA.
+The hosts can be different operating systems, and the communicating systems can be other than CICS.
 For example, a CICS region running in an MVS image can communicate with a CICS Transaction Server for VSE partition.
-Alternatively, on two MVS platforms, the communicating systems could be CICS at one end and IMS at the other.
+Alternatively, on two MVS platforms, the communicating systems might be CICS and IMSTM.